Other Transition Groups

 Transition Town Forres and Moray Waste Busters

 A recent email newsletter has renewed our contact with Transition Town Forres, who contributed to the original setting-up of TBI.
-The newsletter is advertising three TTF events next week - a Climate Cafe on the subject of home heading and insulation on Thursday, a Games Night on Friday and a Repair Cafe on Saturday.
+The newsletter advertised three TTF events over the following fortnight, including a Climate Cafe on the subject of 'Obsessed with Stuff....
+How to Survive the Throwaway Culture'.

-All of these will take place at premises they call the 'Environmental Education and Healthy Living Centre' on the site of their Community Garden at Bogton Road in Forres.
+All of these were to take place at premises they call the 'Environmental Education and Healthy Living Centre' on the site of their Community Garden at Bogton Road in Forres.
 They describe the centre as

 'a vibrant hub where people can share and exchange information, resources, encouragement and smiles.
 We have courses, talks, film screenings and discussions around topics like cooking, nutrition, gardening, vermiculture and composting.'